thom8/dcr/README.md

 Yes.
 In fact, there is a [dcr-demo](https://github.com/alexdesignworks/dcr-demo) and [dcr-global-demo](https://github.com/alexdesignworks/dcr-global-demo) projects were setup to test `dcr` integration.

 ## Does it automatically fix code?
 Yes!
-If you specify `dcr fix` it will try to fix code in all files using.
+If you run `dcr fix` it will try to fix code in all files using `phpcbf` with your current sniffs configuration.